 How We Collect Data And Track Activity

+We only use the information you share to find and verify removals.
+We never ever sell or share your information beyond that.
 We don't rely on 3rd parties like Google or Mailchimp.
 We collect all data through our own web forms.
 These leverage Django CSRF protection.
 Across our site and app we use HTTPS to encrypt and prevent modification and interception of data.
 We use a self-hosted and open source product - PostHog - for tracking activity on Kanary.
 Data is de-identified.
 Geolocation is never tracked.
 We use this to understand how changes to our site impact how much people use it.

 How We Store Data